 "These findings reveal some previously undocumented ways that women, in particular, suffer as a result of workplace aggression," said researcher Angela Dionisi, PhD, of Carleton University.
 "In uncovering how this mistreatment in the workplace interferes with positive mother-child interactions, this research also speaks to a previously unacknowledged group of indirect incivility victims, namely children."

-Workplace incivility is any behavior that is rude, disrespectful, impolite or otherwise violates workplace norms of respect.
+Workplace incivility is any behaviour that is rude, disrespectful, impolite or otherwise, violates workplace norms of respect.
 This behaviour shows a lack of concern for others, according to co-author Kathryne Dupre, PhD, of Carleton University.
 Some examples of workplace incivility include ignoring or making derogatory remarks about someone, taking credit for the work of others, passing blame for your own mistakes, avoiding someone or shutting people out of a network or team.

 "We now know, based on much empirical evidence, that the outcomes of workplace incivility are vast and negative," said Dupre.
 "For example, being on the receiving end of workplace incivility has been linked to lower levels of effort and performance on the job, higher levels of stress, and impaired attention, information processing and decision-making."